 - Critically Appraised Topics: Chosen as a group by the fellows and assigned to second and third year fellows (one per year) to critically & thoroughly review the existing literature on a topic & offer guidelines/opinions to be posted on website for residents at CHOP.

-- Fellow Case Conference: Twice a month, fellows bring challenging cases from their clinic to discuss with attending and other fellows.
+- Fellow Case Conference: Once a month, fellows bring challenging cases from their clinic to discuss with attending and other fellows.
 This is an opportunity to get management advice on their toughest patients as well as learn from other fellows’ cases.

 Additional conferences include opportunities for senior fellows to present at lectures for other divisions, CHOP morning report, and outside hospitals.